iomete/iom-docs/docs/guides/dbt/dbt-incremental-models.md

 When you define a `unique_key`, you'll see this behavior for each row of "new" data returned by your dbt model:

-- If the same `unique_key` is present in the "new" and "old" model data, dbt will update/replace the old row with the new row of data.  iomete (iceberg) is using [MERGE INTO](https://iomete.com/docs/iceberg-tables/writes#merge-into) syntax for that
+- If the same `unique_key` is present in the "new" and "old" model data, dbt will update/replace the old row with the new row of data.
+IOMETE (iceberg) is using [MERGE INTO](https://iomete.com/docs/iceberg-tables/writes#merge-into) syntax for that
 - If the `unique_key` is *not* present in the "old" data, dbt will insert the entire row into the table.
 In other words it becomes `append-only` mode.

 :::info